How to Interview Someone for a Job in 7 Steps (+ Free Checklist)

 Rejection Letter

 The rejection letter is equally important and maybe even more so if you want to maintain a good employment brand.
 The purpose of the rejection letter is to inform job seekers that you’ve chosen another candidate.
-It’s also used to thank them for applying and leave the door open for them to reapply to other positions that may come up in the future.
+It’s also used to thank them for applying and leave the door open for them to reapply for other positions that may come up in the future.

 On occasion, you may need to rescind an offer previously made to a candidate.
 This can happen if the candidate does not pass a background check or drug test, or has inaccurately portrayed their ability to handle the job on their resume.